ava-labs/teleporter/contracts/src/CrossChainApplications/GETTING_STARTED.md

 ## Step 4: Storing the Message

 Start by adding a map where the key is the `originBlockchainID`, and the value is the latest `message` sent from that chain.
-The `message` is of type `Message`, which we declared earlier.
+The `message` is of type `Message`, which is already declared in the contract.

 ```solidity
 mapping(bytes32 originBlockchainID => Message message) private _messages;
 ```

-Next, update `receiveTeleporterMessage` to save the message into our mapping after we receive and verify that it's sent from Teleporter.
+Next, update `receiveTeleporterMessage` to save the message into the mapping after it is received and verified that it's sent from Teleporter.
 ABI decode the `message` bytes into a string.
 Also, emit the `ReceiveMessage` event.

 ```solidity